avivcarmis/avivcarmis.github.io/_posts/2023-05-15-finding-the-best-go-project-structure-part-1.markdown

 Since the release of the previous article, my company and I have gained tremendous experience with writing and structuring Go code.
 Over this period, we've had continuous, thorough discussions about the pros and the cons of every decision we've made, and later held retros to review the impact of those decisions.
 We've had the chance to course-correct, try out different directions, and draw important conclusions.
 Below, I'll present the structure we use internally today, and work our way through the decisions we've made along the way.

-Note: I should mention that *what works for us may not necessarily work for others*.
+> I should mention that what works for us may not necessarily work for others.
 I will present the considerations driving us toward each decision, as we mainly write backend applications that handle massive scale, huge data, and real-time decision-making.
 Other use cases may require other considerations. **Make sure you examine your decisions from the perspective of your use case** and apply them accordingly.

 ### Structuring Approach